MicrosoftDocs/intellicode/docs/code-style-inference.md

    ![Add IntelliCode-generated EditorConfig file in Visual Studio](media/intellicode-editorconfig.png)

+> [!NOTE]
+> Code style inference is a preview feature.
+It is currently available only for C# code.

 ## Inferred convention reference

 IntelliCode doesn't yet support the full set of conventions documented in [code style settings reference](/visualstudio/ide/editorconfig-code-style-settings-reference).
 IntelliCode can currently infer the following [formatting](#formatting-conventions) and [style](#style-conventions) conventions: